Ashley-Sands/Blog/includes/js/mdParse.md

     which is a very unhappy web browser, as its not vaild HTML flow.

     ^^^ Good luck parsing this file :P ^^^
+    (after note, it seam all good. tbf to chrome its handled it well :) )

     Notes. regex (i will fix this edge case at some point) Finds tags with no end tag.